-Root Nashville is a public/private partnership with leadership from Mayor David Briley’s administration.
-Root Nashville will plant 500,000 trees in Nashville by 2050.
+Root Nashville is a public-private partnership led by the Cumberland River Compact and Metro Nashville, with support from the Mayor’s Office.
+Root Nashville will plant 500,000 trees in Davidson County by 2050.

 Trees provide clean air and water, cooler neighborhoods, safe and prosperous communities, and they improve our health and well-being.
 Cities around the world are focusing anew on their tree canopy.
 As healthy, resilient cities like Nashville make room for trees they will, in turn, reap the benefits.

 The Nashville region is experiencing a period of unprecedented growth—with a 45% increase in its population between 2000 and 2017.
 Between 2008 and 2016, Nashville’s tree canopy in urban zones has fallen by 15% and is behind many comparable cities across the country.
 While Metro currently invests more than $2 million annually for tree planting and maintenance, it’s not enough to keep pace with the changes we are experiencing.